 PAGE 3: Commendations – Alternative network ISPs that deserve praise.

 We ask that readers always thoroughly investigate any ISP before joining and check our Broadband Technology page to learn about the different connectivity methods.
 The Awards and Special Offer categories in our news section are also useful for keeping track of industry achievements and price promotions.
-Finally, don’t forget to view our UK ISP Listings system for a price benchmarked comparison of around 200 providers.
+Finally, don’t forget to view our UK ISP Comparisons to see a price benchmark of around 200 providers.

-At present approximately 97% of UK premises should be within reach of a 24Mbps+ capable “superfast” broadband service (96% for 30Mbps+), which drops to 27% for gigabit-capable lines (mix of full fibre FTTP and hybrid fibre coax via DOCSIS 3.1) – details.
-The vast majority of premises are served by ISPs that use Openreach’s (OR) network and 53% can also access Virgin Media’s cable DOCSIS network (mostly in urban areas).
+At present over 98% of UK premises are within reach of a 30Mbps+ capable “superfast” broadband service, which drops to over 83% for 1000Mbps+ gigabit-capable lines (mix of full fibre FTTP and hybrid fibre coax HFC) – details.
+The vast majority of premises are served by ISPs that use Openreach’s (OR) network and over half (17.4m) can also access Virgin Media’s and Nexfibre’s combined network (mostly in urban areas).

-Openreach is an open access platform (used by lots of ISPs) and supports several different technologies (e.g. slow ADSL, superfast FTTC and ultrafast G.fast or 1Gbps capable FTTP).
-Meanwhile Virgin’s cable network (Hybrid Fibre Coax DOCSIS + FTTP) is closed to other ISPs and mostly only available in urban areas.
+Openreach is an open access platform (used by lots of ISPs) and supports several different technologies (e.g. slower ADSL or FTTC and ultrafast G.fast or FTTP).
+On the flip side, Virgin’s network (HFC DOCSIS + FTTP) is closed to other ISPs and mostly only available in urban areas, although they also sell via Nexfibre’s FTTP network.

-Finally, switching ISPs on Openreach’s network is just a matter of informing the new provider that you want to join them (i.e. place an order), but sadly other networks may require you to separately order a brand-new line and then cancel your old service.
-Ofcom are currently proposing to extend their Gaining Provider Led (GPL) switching system to these other networks, but it won’t be implemented until late 2022 (here).
+Finally, switching ISPs on Openreach’s network is just a matter of placing an order with the new provider, but sadly other networks may require you to separately order a brand-new line and then cancel your old service.
+Ofcom will soon tackle this by launching their One Touch Switching (OTS) system to include alternative networks, which after a long delay should go live in mid-September 2024.

-We recommend that readers check out our Summary of Consumer Rules and Laws because there are a lot of regulations that are designed to protect you, such as the one for Automatic Compensation (here), the Broadband Speed Code of Practice (here) and the system for End-of-Contract Notifications (here).
+We recommend that readers check out our Summary of Consumer Rules and Laws because there are a lot of measures that are designed to protect you, such as the one for Automatic Compensation (here and here), the Broadband Speed Code of Practice (here) and End-of-Contract Notifications (here).

 The UK broadband market is full of cheap deals but there are more risks involved if you opt for savings vs service quality.
 Cheaper ISPs may have less money to reinvest into future improvements (i.e. quality and support may suffer) and in most cases the discounts will only last for your first contract term (i.e. beware big post-contract price hikes).